 According to the Health Resources & Services Administration, two in five Americans report that they feel their social relationships are not meaningful.

-One in five say they feel lonely or socially isolated.
+One in five say they frequently feel lonely or socially isolated.
+Loneliness sucks!

-People facing life challenges like death or divorce, and those with chronic or serious illnesses like diabetes, heart disease, mental illness or cancer are more likely to feel lonely.
+People facing life challenges like death or divorce, and those with serious illnesses like diabetes, heart disease, mental illness or cancer are more likely to feel chronic loneliness.

 Feeling lonely can greatly increase the risks of developing a variety of mental and emotional conditions.
 These include:

 - Mental health issues like depression, anxiety, mood disorders and cognitive decline.

 - Physical health problems like higher rates cardiovascular impairment, chronic pain, and fatigue.